david-a-parry/vcfhacks/readme.md

 __UPDATE__

+VERSION 0.1.7:

+15/5/14

+-Fixed a bug with rankOnCaddScore.pl that meant that --not_found option never outputted anything.

+-annotateSnps.pl now adds SnpAnnotation information to INFO field of variants.

+-Fixed a bug with ParseVCF.pm where it would miss some INFO fields when Number was '.'

 VERSION 0.1.6:

+6/5/14

 -Tabix.pm installation is now only an absolute requirement if you are actually processing bgzip compressed VCFs.
 Scripts will only error and exit in the absence of Tabix.pm  when processing compressed VCFs.